bitrix24/b24restdocs/api-reference/tasks/tasks-task-list.md

 {% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
-- parameter types are not specified
+- parameter types not specified
-- parameter requirements are not indicated
+- parameter requirements not specified
-- curl examples are missing
+- curl examples missing
-- response in case of error is absent
+- response in case of error missing

 {% endnote %}